Ten Commandments: Dispensationalism

-With the emergence of dispensationalism (held to by Churches such as the Plymouth Brethren and certain Independent Baptists), certain communities believe and teach their adherents that all of the Law of Moses was fulfilled by Jesus Christ by His Crucifixion, death and resurrection and the Law of Moses including the Ten Commandments no longer apply to them while others believe in following only the commandments that appear in the New testament and hence do not follow or observe them as part of their faith and worship.
+With the emergence of dispensationalism (held to by Churches such as the Plymouth Brethren and certain Independent Baptists), certain communities believe and teach their adherents that all of the Law of Moses was fulfilled by Jesus Christ by His Crucifixion, death and resurrection and the Law of Moses including the Ten Commandments no longer apply to them while others believe in following only the commandments that appear in the New Testament and hence do not follow or observe them as part of their faith and worship.

 The Church of Jesus Christ of Latter-day Saints

 According to the doctrine of the Church of Jesus Christ of Latter-day Saints, Jesus completed rather than rejected the Mosaic law.
 The Ten Commandments are considered eternal gospel principles necessary for exaltation.
 They appear in the Book of Mosiah 12:34–36, 13:15–16, 13:21–24 and Doctrine and Covenants.
 According to the Book of Mosiah, a prophet named Abinadi taught the Ten Commandments in the court of King Noah and was martyred for his righteousness.
 Abinadi knew the Ten Commandments from the brass plates.

 In an October 2011 address, the Church president and prophet Thomas S. Monson taught "The Ten Commandments are just that—commandments.
 They are not suggestions."
 In that same talk he used small quotations listing the numbering and selection of the commandments.
 This and other sources don't include the prologue, making it most consistent with the Septuagint numbering.

 A splinter group of the Church called the "Church of Jesus Christ of Latter Day Saints (Strangite)" have a belief similar to the Samaritans where they have the entire Ten Commandments in their scripture where others only have nine.
 The Strangite fourth Commandment is "Thou shalt love thy neighbor as thyself."
 The Strangite's founder and namesake James Strang wrote in "Note on the Decalogue" as part of the Book of the Law of the Lord (a Strangite holy book) that no other version of the Decalogue contains more than nine commandments and speculated that his fourth Commandment was omitted from other works perhaps as early as Josephus' time (circa 37-100 AD).

+The Strangite Ten Commandments are as follows.